Carthay Circle Theatre: Design

 The exterior design was in the Spanish Colonial Revival style, with whitewashed concrete trimmed in blue, with a high bell tower and neon sign visible for miles.
 The architects were Carleton Winslow and Dwight Gibbs.
 The iconic octagonal tower was placed in the front corner spandrel space left between the circle and the square.
 The auditorium's cylinder-shaped wall was raised up above the roof line, to create a parapet visible from the outside that resembled a circus tent.
 "Simple, massive and dignified, the building stands out for its intrinsic beauty," raved The Architect and Engineer.
 Pacific Coast Architect wrote that it was a theatre "masked as a cathedral".

-There was a drop curtain that featured an homage to the pioneer Donner Party that perished crossing the Sierra Nevada Mountains.
-Bronze busts of Native American leaders and photographs of Edwin Booth, Herbert Beerbohm Tree, Sarah Bernhardt, Eleanora Duse, Ellen Terry, Lillie Langtry and other 19th century actors adorned the lounges and lobbies.
+There was a drop curtain that featured a homage to the pioneer Donner Party that perished crossing the Sierra Nevada Mountains.
+Bronze busts of Native American leaders and photographs of Edwin Booth, Herbert Beerbohm Tree, Sarah Bernhardt, Eleanora Duse, Ellen Terry, Lillie Langtry, and other 19th century actors adorned the lounges and lobbies.
 Murals of historic scenes 40 feet tall graced the walls, painted by Pasadena artist Alson S. Clark.

 Premieres

-The theatre hosted the official premieres of The Life of Emile Zola (1937), Romeo and Juliet (1936), Walt Disney's first animated feature length film Snow White and the Seven Dwarfs (1937) and Gone with the Wind (1939), among many other notable films.
+The theatre hosted the official premieres of The Life of Emile Zola (1937), Romeo and Juliet (1936), Walt Disney's first animated feature-length film Snow White and the Seven Dwarfs (1937) and Gone with the Wind (1939), among many other notable films.
 For Disney's Fantasia (1940), the most elaborate audio system in use at the time, Fantasound, a pioneering stereophonic process, was installed at this theatre.

 For the glamorous world premiere of MGM's Marie Antoinette (1938), with Norma Shearer and Tyrone Power, the gardens around the theater were restructured and enhanced to resemble the landscaping of the Palace of Versailles.
 In the 1930s and '40s, props from the sets of such premiered films as The Great Ziegfeld (1936), The Good Earth (1937), Captains Courageous (1937) and Gone with the Wind (1939) were displayed on the grassy median of McCarthy Vista, from Wilshire Boulevard south to San Vicente Boulevard.
 The premieres were red-carpet events, with the stars of the motion picture arriving in limousines at the entrance to the covered walkway to the theater south from San Vicente and cheered by hundreds of fans in bleachers there, accompanied by searchlights scanning the sky.
 Only Grauman's Chinese Theatre in Hollywood also had such elaborate premieres in that era.

 In 1951 the first PATSY Award ceremony was held at the Carthay Circle.
 Presented by the American Humane Association, the event was hosted by Ronald Reagan, and honored Francis the Talking Mule as the first recipient of the award that honored animal actors.